xraymemory/qscrape/README.md

 # qscrape
-Python scraper for gathering Q intel and generating your own drops
+Python scraper for gathering Q intel and generating your own drops via Markov or GPT-2

 # Usage
 You can run the scraper via command line ```python3 qscrape.py``` or import and invoke like so
 ```Python